 The Story of 47 Ronin

 Now bewitched, Lord Asano tries to kill Lord Kira but was stopped by Oishi and was awaken from the spell.
 The Shogun who imposes a strict system punishes Lord Asano and tells him to commit seppuku, a form of Japanese ritual suicide only for a samurai.
-Now leaderless, the forty seven ronin vowed to slay Lord Kira and bring honor back to Ako.
+Now leaderless, the forty-seven ronin vowed to slay Lord Kira and bring honour back to Ako.

 47 Ronin was released in theatres late last year.
 However, due to our yearly Metro Manila Film Festival, international films such as this was only shown this month.
 I did not have the intention to watch it, but my 119 minutes inside the theatre was amazing.
 47 Ronin is definitely a satisfying Samurai film which makes me glad I watch anime and read James Clavell’s Shogun.